 WP Rocket can ensure your Google fonts won’t have a significant impact on load times.

-The WordPress plugin will combine Google fonts files by default when you activate WP Rocket for the first time.
+The WordPress caching plugin will combine Google fonts files by default when you activate WP Rocket for the first time.

 This enables fewer HTTP requests and leads to a faster loading website.

 Google Analytics Optimization

 If you’ve ever analyzed your site with Google Analytics, you might have come across this message:

 The Google Analytics script file has a cache period of only 2 hours.

 So you’re not really taking advantage of caching at all.

 That’s because if your website is making a 3rd party request to another domain, it will slow your site down.

 If you go onto Add-ons, you can see the Google Analytics symbol.

 Facebook Pixel Optimization